| Names | |||

 Except where otherwise noted, data are given for materials in theirstandard state (at 25 °C [77 °F], 100 kPa). | |||

 Chlorobutanol (trichloro-2-methyl-2-propanol) is anorganic compound with the formulaCCl3C(OH)(CH3)2.
 It is ahalohydrin—specifically a chlorohydrin.
 Chlorobutanol acts as apreservative,sedative,hypnotic, and weaklocal anesthetic similar in nature tochloral hydrate; it also has antibacterial and antifungal properties.[1]
 Chlorobutanol is typically used at a concentration of 0.5% where it lends long term stability to multi-ingredient formulations.
 However, it retains antimicrobial activity at 0.05% in water.
-Chlorobutanol has been used in anesthesia and euthanasia of invertebrates and fishes.[2][3]
+Chlorobutanol has been used in the anesthesia and euthanasia of aquatic invertebrates and various fishes.[2][3]
 It is a white, volatile solid with acamphor-like odor.

 Chlorobutanol was first synthesized in 1881 by the German chemistConrad Willgerodt (1841–1930).[4]